-Fatigue, lack of light, compromised night vision, rush hour and impaired drivers all contribute to making driving at night more dangerous than during any other time of day.
+Shorter days, fatigue, compromised night vision, rush hour and impaired drivers all contribute to making driving at night more dangerous than any other time of day.
 In fact, the risk of a fatal crash is three times greater at night, according to National Safety Council research.

 When Daylight Saving Time ends – for 2017, that's Sunday, Nov.
 5 – many people will find themselves spending more time driving in the dark.
 Depth perception, color recognition and peripheral vision can be compromised in the dark, and the glare of headlights from an oncoming vehicle can temporarily blind a driver.

 Even with high-beam headlights on, visibility is limited to about 500 feet (250 feet for normal headlights) creating less time to react to something in the road, especially when driving at higher speeds.

 Aim your headlights correctly, and make sure they're clean

 - Dim your dashboard